Robinhood347/Eldyn.io/README.md

 ## 🚀 About the Project

-Eldyn.io is an immersive multiplayer world where players can explore, build, and conquer in the magical land of Eldyn.
+Eldyn.io is an immersive, isometric multiplayer world where players can explore, build, and conquer in the magical land of Eldyn.
 This repository contains the core code that powers this enchanting experience.

 ## 🤝 Contributing